-- Financial & Risk's revenues declined 1%, driven by an expected decline in recoveries revenues and the ongoing commercial pricing adjustments related to the migration of remaining legacy foreign exchange and buy-side customers onto new products on Financial & Risk's unified platform.
-Excluding these declines, Financial & Risk's revenues grew approximately 2%. - Legal's revenues increased 2%, as growth in the Legal Solutions and U.S. online legal information businesses more than offset a decline in U.S. print. - Tax & Accounting's revenues grew 8% driven by strong growth in its Corporate and Professional businesses.
+- Financial & Risk revenues declined 1%, driven by an expected decline in recoveries revenues and the impact of ongoing commercial pricing adjustments related to the migration of remaining foreign exchange and buy-side customers onto new products on Financial & Risk's unified platform.
+Excluding these declines, Financial & Risk's revenues grew approximately 2%.
+Performance was also impacted by macro-economic challenges in the financial markets. - Legal revenues increased 1%, slightly lower than expected, as growth in the Legal Solution subscriptions and U.S. online legal information businesses were partly offset by declines in transaction and U.S. print revenues. - Tax & Accounting revenues grew only 1% due to a decline in transaction revenues and challenges in its Government business, despite overall growth in recurring revenues of 7%.